jpadkins/fvr_engine/README.md

       \|__|    \|__|/       \|__|\|__| \|_______|\|__| \|__|\|_______|\|__|\|__| \|__|\|_______|
 ```

+# NOTE: This project is no longer being worked on.
+Feel free to use anything, it's MIT licensed now 👍

 A Rusty Re-Write of the _CabinFever_ game engine.

 A data-driven text-based roleplaying game engine.